Shreyas9699/OpenGL-Explorations/README.md

   - Fire Particle Simulation
     - Uses GPU to create, update and destroy fire particles from emitter
     - Each has its own temp and other properties.
+	- Uses Smoothed-particle hydrodynamics (SPH) for more relastic particle simulation and have effect of particles on each other.
   - Procedural Terrain Generation
     - Uses SimpleX/Perlin noise to generate height map
     - Uses height map to generate 3D terrain